7Spade/cursor-memory-bank/README.md

 - **Optimized Mode Transitions**: Preserves critical context efficiently between modes
 - **Level-Specific Workflows**: Adapts documentation requirements to task complexity

-See the [Memory Bank Optimizations](MEMORY_BANK_OPTIMIZATIONS.md) document for detailed information about all optimization approaches.
+See the [Graph Bank Optimizations](MEMORY_BANK_OPTIMIZATIONS.md) document for detailed information about all optimization approaches.

 ### Beyond Basic Custom Modes

-While Cursor's documentation describes custom modes as primarily standalone configurations with basic prompts and tool selections, Memory Bank significantly extends this concept:
+While Cursor's documentation describes custom modes as primarily standalone configurations with basic prompts and tool selections, Graph Bank significantly extends this concept:

 - **Graph-Based Mode Integration**: Modes are interconnected nodes in a development workflow rather than isolated tools
 - **Workflow Progression**: Modes are designed to transition from one to another in a logical sequence (VAN → PLAN → CREATIVE → IMPLEMENT → REFLECT → ARCHIVE)
-- **Shared Memory**: Persistent state maintained across mode transitions via Memory Bank files
+- **Shared Memory**: Persistent state maintained across mode transitions via Graph Bank files
 - **Adaptive Behavior**: Each mode adjusts its recommendations based on project complexity
 - **Built-in QA Functions**: QA capabilities can be called from any mode for technical validation